Slow Cooker Breakfast Casserole with Kale, Red Pepper, and Feta

 Amount Per Serving: Calories: 166Total Fat: 12gSaturated Fat: 5gUnsaturated Fat: 7gCholesterol: 202mgSodium: 337mgCarbohydrates: 5gFiber: 1gSugar: 2gProtein: 10g

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This slow cooker frittata is loaded with low-carb ingredients and should be great for most types of low-carb diet plans.
-As long as you don’t overdo it on the Feta or low-fat sour cream, this would make a great meatless breakfast, lunch, or dinner for any phase of the South Beach Diet.
+This Slow Cooker Breakfast Casserole with Kale, Red Pepper, and Feta is loaded with low-carb ingredients and should be great for low-carb or Keto diet plans.
+And as long as you don’t overdo it on the Feta or low-fat sour cream, this would also make a great meatless breakfast, lunch, or dinner for any phase of the original South Beach Diet.

 Find More Recipes Like This One: